 Due to changing lifestyles and medical advancements, people are living longer.
 For instance a 55 year old man will typically live to 84 and a 55 year old woman will typically live to 87.
 You can use the Government's life expectancy calculator to get an idea of how long you might live.
-A link to the calculator can be found on the Office of National Statistics website - www.ons.gov.uk if you search for the term 'life expectancy calculator'.
+A link to the calculator can be found on the Pension Wise website www.pensionwise.gov.uk/en/making-money-last